vestfoldfylke/vestfold-extensions-logging/README.md

 Add the following to your `appsettings.json` file:

+All properties are optional.

-> Optional properties:
+> Semi optional properties:
-> - `AppName`: If not set, the assembly name will be used
+> - `AppName`: If not set, the assembly name will be used as AppName property in logs
-> - `Version`: If not set, the assembly version will be used
+> - `Version`: If not set, the assembly version will be used as Version property in logs

 ```json
 {